-Because natural gut plays softer than its counterparts that translates into increased playability due to the dwell time of the ball on the strings.
+Because the natural gut plays softer than its counterparts, that translates into increased playability due to the dwell time of the ball on the strings.

-Natural gut tennis string also holds tension better than synthetic strings are able to.
+Natural gut tennis string also holds tension better than synthetic strings can.
 For example, if you string with polyester, the string is mostly dead after a few hours of play; natural gut, on the other hand, remains playable for the duration of its life.

-For players who don't break strings often, they may find natural gut to be a better value than synthetic strings despite the higher upfront costs.
+Despite the higher upfront costs, players who don't break strings often may find natural gut to be a better value than synthetic strings.
 Rather than having to cut out and replace dead strings, a racquet strung with a high-quality natural gut can play with the string until it breaks.

 In summary, natural gut has the following advantages: